mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 ### Configure the server
 You can change `serverconfig.txt` with your server configurations which will be loaded by the tML server when using the instructions below.

+## Getting the server to load mods
+On your client, create a modpack of all the mods you want to use on the server, then copy that modpackName.json file to the server.
+Create a folder to hold the mods "C:\Server\Mods" then create a ModPacks folder in that folder.
+Copy your modpack.json file in the ModPacks folder and the associated tmod files into the Mods folder.
+In your serverconfig.txt file, add the following two lines at the end of the file modpath=c:\Server\Mods modpack=modpackName

 ### Portforwarding
 If you want other people to connect to your server from another network, you must open up the port your server will run on.